Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/content/posts/Advanced/bifurcation-homoclinic-orbit.md

 {{< plotly id="streamlines" >}}
 {{< slider id="streamlinesSlider" min="0.5" max="0.9" step="0.02" value="0.8" >}}

 Previously, a bifurcation occurred when a critical point changed its stability under the variation of a parameter.
 This is not the case here: the system of ODEs has a critical point at $\mathbf{x} = 0$; however, this point remains a saddle for all values of $p$.
 And yet, the phase plot changes qualitatively as the parameter changes.
-Here is the same phase plot, but with the stable and unstable manifolds marked.
+Here is the same phase plot, but with the {{<span style="color:blue" text="stable" >}} and {{<span style="color:red" text="unstable" >}} manifolds marked.
 Can you find the value of $p$ at which a bifurcation occurs?

 <!-- Same phase plot but with stable/unstable manifold in red -->
 {{< plotly id="streamlinesManifolds" >}}